Galapagos Islands Facts

 Galapagos Islands Physical Description

-Many of the individual islands and islets also serve as home to one or more volcanoes.
-Some of these volcanoes remain active even today, though none have erupted violently in modern times.
-However, two of the islands, Fernandina and Isabela, are still growing through slow volcanic processes.
+Many of the various individual islands and islets forming the Galapagos Islands individually merit appreciation.
+That’s true in part to the fact that several also serve as home to one or more volcanoes.
+Some of these volcanoes remain active even in current times.

-Interestingly, the archipelago does remain extremely well known for its large number of indigenous plant and animal species.
-In fact, the environmental importance of this unique area is clear from the fact that not only is it a UNESCO World Heritage Site, but it also constitutes a Biosphere Reserve.
+Interestingly, the archipelago does remain well known for its large number of native plant and animal species.
+In fact, the importance of this unique area is clear from the fact that not only is it a UNESCO World Heritage Site, but it also constitutes a Biosphere Reserve.

 Some of the amazing species calling the site home live nowhere else on earth.
 These include such species as the Galapagos Penguin and the Marine Iguana.
-Quite sadly, however, various invasive species now form a problem for some of the native species.
-Also, a total of 27,000 sq miles (70,000 sq km) of the surrounding ocean is a marine reserve, and a National Park.
+Quite sadly, however, various invasive species now form a problem for some of the native flora and fauna.

 Features Sharing Its Region